beatboxchad/nm4p_website/README.md

 chart page should have the chart and the chart finder at the top

+### Chants

-### Chant lists and examples of them with the website
+lists and examples of them with the rhythms